Willamette Valley Pinot Noir: Top 7 Producers In 2022

 Founded in 1984, Evening Land Vineyards sources all of its grapes from Seven Springs Estate, located in the Eola-Amity Hills.
 This winery is LIVE certified, meaning “Low Impact Viticulture and Enology.”
 This certification is unique to Oregon.

-Shop Evening Land
+Shop Evening Land Pinot Noir

 The Four Graces

 The Four Graces was founded in 2003 and owns 2 vineyards, one in the Dundee Hills AVA and one in Yamhill-Carlton.
-The original vineyard is farmed half biodynamically and have under LIVE certification, making it a unique experimental landscape.
+The original Four Graces vineyard is farmed half biodynamically and have under LIVE certification, making it a unique experimental landscape.

 Shop Four Graces Pinot Noir

-Final Thoughts
+Willamette Valley Pinot Noir Final Thoughts

 If I can offer just one piece of advice – don’t just drink the popular stuff.
 Chardonnay, Riesling, Gewurztraminer, and even Syrah are the unsung heroes of this region.